Cancellation theorem for framed motives of algebraic varieties: Theorem A and Theorem B

-\begin{proof} By the Resolution Theorem of~\cite{GP1} each framed $S^1$-spectrum $M_{fr}(X)(n)_f$ is motivically fibrant.
+is an isomorphism.
+Using~\cite[3.15(3')]{GP2} it suffices to check that it is an isomorphism for every field extension $K/k$.
+The homomorphism of abelian groups

+is an isomorphism, because for every homotopy invariant radditive quasi-stable framed presheaf of abelian groups $\cc F$ and every open $V\subset\bb A^1_K$, one has $\cc F(V)=\cc F^{\nis}(V)$ (see the proof of~\cite[3.1]{GP2}).
+This completes the proof of Theorem~A. \end{proof}

+\begin{proof}[Proof of Theorem~B] The proof of Theorem~A(2) shows that $M_{fr}(X)(n)_f$ is motivically fibrant in the injective stable motivic model structure of $S^1$-spectra.
 By Theorem~A each structure map $b_n$ is a schemewise equivalence.
-We conclude that the bispectrum $M_{fr}^{\bb G}(X)_f$ is a motivically fibrant $(S^1,\bb G)$-bispectrum. \end{proof}
+We conclude that the bispectrum $M_{fr}^{\bb G}(X)_f$ is a motivically fibrant $(S^1,\bb G)$-bispectrum in the sense of Jardine~\cite{Jar}. \end{proof}

-The motivic model category of framed $S^1$-spectra $Sp_{S^1}^{fr}(k)$ has a natural Quillen pair of adjoint functors (see~\cite{GP1} for details).
-This Quillen pair induces adjoint functors on the homotopy category